When you're looking to buy or rent a property, there's a lot more to consider than the price alone.

 Before you buy, get a real feel for the suburb.
 Check out the property at different times of the day.
 Is it difficult for visitors to get a park?
 How long does it take to walk to the station?
 Do you enjoy walking through the neighbourhood?
 You should feel comfortable with the suburb and its surrounds.

 Don’t forget to look into other costs that may impact where you buy, such as local council rates and body corporate fees (if you’re looking to buy an apartment or unit).
 These will vary based on the area and property type.
-While you’re at it, you can use our online estimate tool to find out what you could pay for your gas and electricity based on your usage.
+While you’re at it, you can talk to us about the right electricity and gas plan for you, to estimate what you could pay for your energy.

 Wherever you choose to rent or buy, make your decision a well-informed one to avoid any regrets.